denten-books/plain-text/0-chapter.md

 the material foundations recounted here was not an easy one.
 It begins with the recovery of immediate technical fundamentals in the early chapters and ends with the broader social impact of these particulates in the later chapters.

+[^ln-uni]: The Unicode Consortium. *The Unicode Standard: Worldwide Character Encoding*, Version 1.0, Volume 1.
+Reading, Mass.: Addison-Wesley, 1990.

+[^ln-lacan]: The evanescent absence of life that Lacan mentions as "the sign about which Robinson Crusoe would make no mistake" [@lacan_seminar_1997, 167].

 ## Works Cited